How Does Your Company Handle Weekend Leave When Sick Leave Follows a Long Weekend?

 Aishwarya Manjunath

-I am aware of the fact that when an employee takes a long leave on the weekends, say from friday to monday, then the in-between saturday and sunday is considered as leave.
-Again it depends from one company to another as per their orders if they consider or not.
-As far as my company is concerned, we do consider the in-between sat and sun as offs and the leave number is deducted.
+Hi all, I am aware of the fact that when an employee takes a long leave on the weekends, say from Friday to Monday, then the in-between Saturday and Sunday are considered as leave.
+Again, it depends from one company to another as per their policies if they consider this or not.
+As far as my company is concerned, we do consider the in-between Saturday and Sunday as days off, and the leave count is deducted.

-1. What if an employee takes an off on friday (CL) and applies for sick leave on monday morning? (if reason being genuine or not)
+1. What if an employee takes a day off on Friday (CL) and then requests sick leave on Monday morning?
+(Whether the reason is genuine or not)

 Prashant B Ingawale